Sterben667/LC-Search/README.md

 #           LCSEARCH

-This tool can search and find information of Facebook user with a phone number or with ID.
+This tool can search and find certain information about a Facebook user with a phone number or ID.

 ### How to install :
 ```